 Protectors of Sandpoint

 Hero points are used sort of like “get out of jail free cards” to allow your character to have a mulligan, extra bonus, cling to the ledge of life vs dying, and do things that just were not possible otherwise.
-In the Hobbit Movie Battle of Five Armies, what Legolas does making a bridge out of a tower is an example of doing something ridiculous with hero points.
+There are two ways to earn hero points, one objective and one subjective.

 To qualify, the posts must be: